Our Team

 yehudit@theicenter.org

-Rabbi Yehudit Werchow was born in Argentina and grew up in Israel.
-She holds a BA in Political Science and Literature from the Hebrew University and a M.A. in Religious Education from Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York.
-She was ordained at HUC-JIR in Jerusalem.
-Previously, Yehudit served as the Director of Israel Engagement for the Union for Reform Judaism (URJ) in North America, as the Jewish Agency’s Senior Shlicha for the Reform Movement in North America and the UK, and as the Director of Education for MASA.
+Rabbi Yehudit Werchow was born in Argentina and raised in Israel.
+She earned a B.A. in Political Science and Literature from the Hebrew University of Jerusalem and an M.A. in Religious Education from Hebrew Union College–Jewish Institute of Religion (HUC-JIR) in New York, where she was later ordained at HUC-JIR in Jerusalem.

 Voices from Within: Poetry